awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetItemCRUD.md

    This is the request object in which you describe all the updates, such as add attributes, update existing attributes, or delete attributes\.
 To delete an existing attribute, specify the attribute name with null value\.

-1. Execute the `UpdateItem` method by providing the `UpdateItemRequest` object that you created in the preceding step\.
+1. Run the `UpdateItem` method by providing the `UpdateItemRequest` object that you created in the preceding step\.

 The following C\# code example demonstrates the preceding steps\.
 The example updates a book item in the `ProductCatalog` table\.
 It adds a new author to the `Authors` collection, and deletes the existing `ISBN` attribute\.
 It also reduces the price by one\.

 ```
 AmazonDynamoDBClient client = new AmazonDynamoDBClient();